Nazareth Speedway: Track history

 Nazareth Speedway started as a horse racing track farther up in the center of the town in the 1850s known as the Northampton County Agricultural Fairgrounds.
 As the crowds grew, the location grew too crowded to remain in the center of the town.
-Around 1900, a new 1/2 mile dirt track was constructed at the current location between Route 191 and 248.
+Around 1900, a new 0.500 mi mile dirt track was constructed at the current location between Route 191 and 248.
 The site began hosting motor racing events in the 1910s.

-In 1966, an additional 11/8 mile dirt track was added.
+In 1966, an additional 1.125 mi dirt track was added.
 In 1986, Roger Penske bought the property, and subsequently paved the big track.
 The small track was demolished and the site was replaced by the expanding of a nearby grocery store in 1988.

 Dirt track (small)

-The 1/2 mile dirt track was constructed in the 1900s as a horse racing track.
+The 0.500 mi mile dirt track was constructed in the 1900s as a horse racing track.
 The first automotive events held at the location were not racing, instead it was a sport called auto polo.
 Following the Great Depression the first large race that happened at the small track would be held in 1947 by the American Automobile Association.
 The race included 35 cars, and attracted a crowd of 11,000 spectators.

 In 1952, Jerry Fried purchased the fairgrounds.
 He continued the racing, and added in additional events, such as demolition derbies.
 The track was also the location of one of the first enduro races on the east coast.
 The 1/2 mile small dirt track continued to operate weekly during the closing of the large track from 1971 to 1982.

 In the time period the small track was open, Buzzie Reutimann won 33 races, leading to the 1972 and 1973 track titles.

 During Roger Penske's ownership in 1988, the small track was sold to nearby Laneco supermarket and demolished.